What is the structure of the Earth?

 The Crust

-• Continental crust – forms the land.
-It is quite thick (around 30–50 km deep), less dense and mainly made of granite-type rocks.
+• Continental crust – forms the continents.
+It is thicker (around 30–50 km deep), less dense and mostly made of granite-type rocks.

-• Oceanic crust – lies beneath the oceans.
-It is thinner (around 6–8 km), denser, and mostly made of basalt.
+• Oceanic crust – found beneath the oceans.
+It is thinner (around 6–8 km), denser and mainly made of basalt.

 The Mantle